DevFoxxx/VirtualDyno/README.md

 # VirtualDyno EN

 ## Description
-VirtualDyno is an application for calculating the performance of a vehicle based on parameters such as power, weight, aerodynamic coefficient and traction.
-It allows you to estimate the acceleration time 0-100 km/h, the specific power and the average acceleration.
+VirtualDyno is an application for calculating the performance of a vehicle based on parameters such as power, weight, aerodynamic coefficient, and traction.
+It allows you to estimate the 0-100 km/h acceleration time, specific power, and average acceleration.

 ## Features
 - Insert main vehicle data (CV, weight, efficiency, air density, Cd, Cr, frontal area, traction)